 Before you say, “We’re good on the phone!
 We know how to talk to people,” you may want to consider that the attorney I mentioned above (who doubled his revenue in a month) said the same thing.

 How successful you are is up to you.

 Before you spend money on additional advertising, implement these two things:

-- Start confirming your consults the day before.
-When you book the consult ask the client if they would prefer a text, phone call, or smoke signal (just kidding).
+- Start confirming your consultations the day before.
+When you book the consult, ask the client if they would prefer a text, phone call, or smoke signal (just kidding).
 Conform to their preferred method of communication.